 Practicing regularly is crucial for long-term success.
 You need to consistently make time to practice and manage that time wisely.

 Consider how many other priorities are competing with learning the piano.
 If you have too many other hobbies or goals, your progress might become too slow to sustain your interest.
 I’ve always had multiple musical goals along with other non-musical goals, and I can attest that this has been a struggle for me at times!

 Sticking to a regular practice schedule can help, or you may need to adroitly fit your practice schedule around a shifting work schedule or other demands.

 You obviously need to have enough mental energy at the time of day you practice.
 If you wait to practice until the end of the day, but you’re usually exhausted by then, you may not make it through your practice session consistently, which will compromise your chances for long-term success.

 Quality of Practice

-Limiting distractions is also helpful.
+Limiting distractions is helpful.

-Finding the Right Teacher
+The Right Teacher